 For applicants taking the IELTS test, a score of 6.0 is required

-International students whose primary language is English will be required to submit the SAT or ACT.
+International students whose primary language is English will not be required to submit the SAT or ACT.

 Two letters of recommendation